AtanasovAtanas/interactive-content/EN/04-Multidimensional-Arrays-Exercise/07-Problem.md

 ## Input

-- On the first line you will receive the dimensions of the matrix.
+- On the first line, you will receive the dimensions of the matrix.
 You must then fill the matrix according to those dimensions
-- On the next several lines you will begin receiving 3 integers separated by a single **space** , which represent the row, col and radius.
+- On the next several lines you will begin receiving 3 integers separated by a single **space**, which represents the row, col, and radius.
 You must then destroy cells according to those coordinates
 - When you receive the command **"Nuke it from orbit"** the input ends

 ## Output